 As an alternative, you could try the recipe with the spices can be added into the cake batter just remember to also add some on to the fruit as well for that extra spicy kick!

-Use the recipe for the Peach Pudding Cakes above.
+the Peach Pudding Cakes above.
 Peel and slice the peaches then chop them into small pieces.

-Heat the oven to 170° C (fan oven).
 Following the instructions for my plain sponge cake, mix the cake batter, adding the spices to the almond flour.
 Vary the amount of spices to taste, I think they taste lovely with the larger measurements.
 Also, if you have read my post about cinnamon, the flavour can vary depending on which type of cinnamon it is.
 Add the chopped peaches and pulse a couple of times.

 Line a tin with muffin cases and pour the batter into the cases until just over half full.
 Once more, I recommend the type of tin mentioned above.